smritae01/trix/README.md

 </form>
 ```

-Always use an associated input element to safely populate an editor.
+Remember to always use an associated input element to safely populate an editor.
 Trix won’t load any HTML content inside a `<trix-editor>…</trix-editor>` tag.

 ## Styling Formatted Content